 (a) extend only if the site is available;

 Camping equipment or personal property may not be placed on site until the camper has checked in.
 New campers may not place any equipment on any site until the party leaving has vacated.
 All equipment must be kept in the camping area, not stored in the bushes or parking area.

 No more than 8 people per site.
 Quiet hours are from 10 p.m. to 6 a.m.
 Audio equipment must not disturb other campers.

-All camping reservation and fees cover ONLY the approved number of camping units per site (no more than one RV/trailer and tent or two tents).
+All camping reservations and fees cover ONLY the approved number of camping units per site (no more than one RV/trailer and a tent or two tents).
 Coverage also includes ONE of the following: the vehicle pulling the camping unit; OR one vehicle in tow.

-Individual reservations can be made six (6) month in advance on the first day of the month beginning at 12 a.m.
-MST using the on-line reservation system (www.maricopacountyparks.org/) or central reservations (602-506-2930) Mon – Fri.
-8 a.m. – 4 p.m.
-Payment in full is required at time of reservation and each reservation requires a reservation fee.
+Individual reservations can be made six (6) month in advance of your arrival date using the on-line reservation system (www.maricopacountyparks.org/) or by calling the reservation line at 1-833-505-0770, open daily from 8 a.m. to 4 p.m.
+Payment in full is required at the time of reservation and each reservation requires a reservation fee.

 - Group and youth camping reservations will be accepted one (1) year prior to the arrival date.
-Groups must call park to make reservation.
+Groups must call the park to make reservations.

 - Reservations can be made from one (1) night to fourteen (14) nights.

 - Campers can only reserve a specific campsite within a campground for 14 nights within any 28-day period.
 Campers can remain within the campground but must move to a different campsite after 14 days.

 - Transfers or Changes: A reservation modification fee of $10.00 will be charged any time a reservation change is made unless the change is required by the Department.
 Ex: Changing dates or sites.